 People with sleep apnea stop breathing for short periods of time while they are asleep.
 They usually don't wake up completely when this happens.
 But in the morning, they feel exhausted and continue to feel sleepy during the day.

 There are two types of sleep apnea.
-Obstructive sleep apnea is the most common and is caused when your throat muscles relax, blocking your airway.
-The other type, central sleep apnea, is caused when your brain doesn’t send the right signals to the muscles that control your breathing.
+Obstructive sleep apnea is the most common.
+It happens when your throat muscles relax, blocking your airway.
+The other type, central sleep apnea, is caused when your brain doesn't send the right signals to the muscles that control your breathing.
 Some people have a combination of the two types, called complex sleep apnea.

 Sleep apnea is a potentially serious condition and should be treated.

 Signs and Symptoms

 - Loud, irregular snoring, then quiet periods of at least 10 seconds when breathing stops.
 These episodes can happen up to 100 times each hour.

 - Daytime sleepiness and always feeling tired.

 - Morning headaches, sore throat, dry mouth, or cough.

 - Not being able to concentrate or remember things.